Mono (software): Xamarin.Android

-Xamarin.Android (formerly known as Mono for Android), initially developed by Novell and continued by Xamarin, is a proprietary implementation of Mono for Android-based smart-phones.
+Xamarin.Android (formerly known as Mono for Android), initially developed by Novell and continued by Xamarin, was a proprietary implementation of Mono for Android-based smart-phones.
 It was first released on April 6, 2011.
 Mono for Android was developed to allow developers to more easily write cross-platform applications that will run on all mobile platforms.
 In an interview with H-Online, Miguel de Icaza stated, "Our vision is to allow developers to reuse their engine and business logic code across all mobile platforms and swapping out the user interface code for a platform-specific API."

 In August 2010, a Microsoft spokesman, Tom Hanrahan of Microsoft's Open Source Technology Centre, stated, in reference to the lawsuit filed by Oracle against Google over Android's use of Java, that "The type of action Oracle is taking against Google over Java is not going to happen.
 If a .NET port to Android was through Mono it would fall under the Microsoft Community Promise Agreement."

-The Xamarin.Android stack consists of the following components:
+The Xamarin.Android stack consisted of the following components: